Tslater01/chessAI/README.md

 ## Development Process

-1. **Design & Planning**: Determined which heuristics to include given the token constraint.
+1. **Design & Planning**: Determined which heuristics to include given the token constraint
 2. **Implementation**: Wrote `MyBot.cs` to implement `IEvaluator`, carefully managing code size.
 3. **Testing**: Verified correctness and performance using the Chess Challenge framework.